OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 ### Exfiltrating Data

 12. The gHost machine has access to the outside world.
 When saving data for lab reports there are several options.
 The easiest is to use a browser on the gHost to access web-based email.
-Open the file named "README.txt" on the desktop, highlight the text found within, and copy it either by right-clicking on the highlighted text and choosing "copy" or via the CONTROL-C keys (Note: on a Mac you will need to use CTRL+C to copy on the gHost).
+Open the file named "README.txt" on the desktop, highlight the text found within, and copy it either by right-clicking on the highlighted text and choosing "copy" or via the CONTROL-C keys (Note: on a Mac CTRL+C must be used to copy on the gHost).

-13. Back on local personal computer, open up any application that can receive text, such as Notepad, Notepad++.
+13. Back on local personal computer, open up any application that can receive text, such as Notepad or Notepad++.
 Paste in the text copied from gHost.
 Notice that it's possible to copy and paste to and from gHost to local personal computer, and vice-versa.
 This will be very helpful (even necessary) for future assignments.
-Note: If this isn't working user may need to enable browser clipboard sharing as discussed earlier in the lab.
+Note: If this isn't working, browser clipboard sharing may need to be enabled as discussed earlier in the lab.

-14. Back on gHost, launch either the Chrome or Firefox browsers, login into Catmail, compose a message to your OHIO ID, and attach the ReadMe.txt file to the message.
+14. Back on gHost, launch either the Chrome or Firefox browsers, login into Catmail, compose a message to the OHIO ID, and attach the ReadMe.txt file to the message.
 Send the message.
-On the local computer, Catmail should be checked to confirm that the email and its attachment were received.
+On the local computer, check Catmail to confirm that the email and its attachment were received.

 15. Back on gHost, use a web browser to navigate to the Canvas LMS used by the class:
     - https://canvas.ohio.edu